RishabhJain0721/Dorm-Deals-Frontend/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run the frontend locally, follow these steps:

 1. Clone the repository: